 Driver-based planning also provides the business with the context behind the numbers.
 The ability to run scenarios based on key operational drivers adds more background and information to the data, allowing the business and Finance to take a more informed approach to budgeting and forecasting.

-Driver-based planning unites the business and Finance on a common set of metrics and framework for evaluating the future.
+Driver-based planning unites the business and Finance on a standard set of metrics and framework for evaluating the future.
 For example, finance, marketing, sales, manufacturing, and other teams can all play a role in identifying key drivers within their departments, and they can see the impact of their activities on financial results.

-Driver-based planning is highly valuable in helping business leaders understand their business’s true value and how adjustments can affect the bottom line and future business outcomes.
+Driver-based planning is valuable in helping business leaders understand their business’s true value and how adjustments can affect the bottom line and future business outcomes.
 This allows the organization to be ready with a plan of action for several different situations.
 As a result, you’ll be able to act more quickly and decisively.

 Adopting driver-based planning isn’t always easy to implement within the company, especially if business leaders are used to traditional line-item budgeting.
-Following these best practices will help ease some of the roadblocks you might encounter.
+Following these best practices will help ease some roadblocks you might encounter.

 Every company and industry is different, so there is no widely accepted proper number of drivers to use in planning models.
 An organization can have hundreds of business drivers across departments.
 However, limiting the number of drivers makes managing financial models more effortless and efficient.

-A rule of thumb is to apply the Pareto Principle: 80% of performance is generated by 20% of drivers.
-So find 10 to 20 drivers that have a major impact on profitability and focus primarily on those when developing models.
-Too often businesses and teams want to measure everything yet don’t measure the right things.
+So, find 10 to 20 drivers that directly impact profitability and focus primarily on those when developing models.
+Too often, businesses and teams want to measure everything yet don’t measure the right things.
 Try to simplify to just 3 to 6 key metrics.

 Regardless of your industry or business model, Planful’s cloud FP&A platform allows you to quickly build financial models and calculations and then choose the best course of action that optimizes your business results.
-Planful helps you:

 • Quickly and easily assess the impact of key variables on your business plans.